tawi1/DotsTrafficCity/docs/source/roadSegmentCreator.rst

 How To Use
 """"""""""""""

 #.
-Place the custom segment where you want it.
+Place the custom  straight segment where you want it.
 #.
 Place the :ref:`traffic nodes <trafficNode>` where the beginning and the end of the path.
 #.
-Rotate all :ref:`TrafficNode <trafficNode>` according to your needs (make sure that the :ref:`rotation of the nodes <trafficNodeRotation>` is set correctly).
+Rotate the :ref:`TrafficNodes <trafficNode>` in the direction of the route (make sure that the :ref:`rotation of the nodes <trafficNodeRotation>` is set correctly).
 #.
 Customize the number of lanes and speed limit of segment.
 #.
 Add additional nodes to the paths if necessary **[optional step]**.
 #.
 Rotate the nodes of paths according to the direction of the path **[optional step]**.